Innovative Transportation Fleet

 The country first began using ethanol in vehicles as early as the 1920s, and the trend gained urgency during the oil shock of the 1970s.
 However, sugarcane ethanol’s popularity really took off in 2003 with the introduction of flex fuel vehicles (FFV) that run on either gasoline blends or pure ethanol.
 FFVs give Brazilian consumers a choice at the pump when they fuel their cars, and most are choosing sugarcane ethanol for its price and environmental benefits

-More than 90 percent of new cars sold today in Brazil are flex fuel due to consumer demand, and these vehicles now make up about sixty percent of the country’s entire light vehicle fleet – a remarkable accomplishment in less than a decade.
-Currently, 16 automakers offer over 242 models of FFVs in Brazil.
+More than 90 percent of new cars sold today in Brazil are flex fuel due to consumer demand, and these vehicles now make up seventy-four percent of the country’s entire light vehicle fleet – a remarkable accomplishment in less than two decades.
+Currently, 19 automakers offer over 242 models of FFVs in Brazil.
 Market projections suggest that FFV sales will tend to stabilize at around 90 percent, with the rest being gasoline-powered imported models that do not offer the flex fuel option.

 ETHANOL BEFORE FLEX FUEL VEICLES